 Waismann Method Rapid Detox is a medically assisted detox procedure for opioid use disorder.
 It involves sedation from a board-certified anesthesiologist along with FDA-approved medication administration.
 The anesthesiologist combines IV sedation with opioid antagonists to clear the receptor sites.
 Rapid detox helps to reduce and alleviate opioid withdrawal symptoms and cravings.
 It also blocks opioid effects in the event of relapse.
-Waismann Method Rapid Detox helps to reverse the effects of chronic opioid use on the nervous system.
+Waismann Method Rapid Detoxification Center helps to reverse the effects of chronic opioid use on the nervous system.
 Restoring the nervous system takes time; medically assisted sedation detox facilitates this process while modulating and reducing the heightened anxiety that often accompanies withdrawal symptoms.

-In addition to providing medical support, research also shows that implementing the human compassion, patience, and respect model have been shown to enhance treatment outcomes for those suffering from opioid use disorder.
+In addition to providing medical support, research also shows that implementing the human compassion, patience, and respect model has been shown to enhance treatment outcomes for those suffering from opioid use disorder.
 This approach is undoubtedly held by founder Clare Waismann RAS, a fierce advocate and seasoned professional in addiction treatment.
-The Waismann Method team is passionate about providing patients struggling and suffering from Opioid Use Disorder with the most individualized, humane, and effective opioid detoxification based on their unique, individual needs.
+The Waismann Method team is passionate about providing patients struggling and suffering from Opioid addiction with the most individualized, humane, and effective opioid detoxification based on their unique, individual needs.

 Waismann Method Rapid Detox: A Level Above the Rest

 - Before the detoxification, the Waismann Method team provides comprehensive in-hospital health evaluations.
 This higher level of care allows safer detoxification that meets patient health needs.
 It also concurrently supports emotional well-being and improves comfort.

 - This detoxification must occur in a private and accredited hospital to ensure patients’ safety.
 The elevated level of care allows the professional staff to carefully assess the patient while identifying pre-existing medical conditions that could inhibit patient safety and treatment efficacy.
 The medical opioid detox, including assessment and rapid detox, occurs in a hospital at an average two to three-day stay.
 Rapid detox is followed by a short visit at a private recovery center dedicated to personalized treatment approaches post-detox.
 This is an essential component of the process towards increased treatment safety, success, and complete recovery.